GNDR-WOMEN'S STUDIES

 3 Credits (3)

 Examines the position of women and the social roles of both sexes in traditional China and Japan, and traces the changes taking place in those societies in the course of modernization in the last century and a half.
 Scholarly literature and works of Chinese and Japanese literature in translation and cinema used.
-Same as HIST 474.
+Taught with HIST 474.

 GNDR 482.
 Gender and Popular Culture